 The role can lead to reporting assignments and longer-term correspondent postings, as well as opportunities to work across the organisation’s other editorial departments.

-In any one shift, editor may need to turn their attention from a conflict story to one on climate change, then diversity, technology, sport, lifestyle, or any other of the many and varied subjects that all our media clients demand that we cover.
+- In any one shift, a desk editor may need to turn their attention from a conflict story to one on climate change, then diversity, technology, business, sport, lifestyle, or any other of the many and varied subjects that all our media clients demand that we cover

-Good diplomatic skills are also essential, with editor required to communicate with, and edit copy from, junior reporters and experienced bureau chiefs around the region – ranging from Auckland to Afghanistan.
+- Good diplomatic skills are also essential.
+Editors are required to communicate with, and edit copy from, junior reporters and experienced bureau chiefs around the region – ranging from Auckland to Afghanistan

-The successful applicant will have a proven track record in journalism, with experience of handling and editing top global stories to real-time deadlines.
-Knowledge of French would be a major advantage.
-Knowledge of Asian affairs and other foreign languages are desirable.
+- The successful applicant will have a proven track record in journalism, with experience handling and editing top global stories to real-time deadlines